-Ecosystems & global change
+Ecosystems & Conservation

-The Ecosystems and Global Change team seeks to understand how ecosystems function and to effect management change that enhances the sustainability of resource use.
+The Ecosystems and Conservation team seeks to understand how ecosystems function and to effect management change that enhances the sustainability of resource use.
 Key stakeholders in our research are DOC, Maori, MPI, DairyNZ, MfE and Regional Councils.
 The team specialises in the use of quantitative tools to understand a diverse range of ecosystems including pastures, shingle beaches and forests including ancient stands reconstructed from their pollen records.

 We use a range of techniques including micrometeorological, physiological, plot-based measurements and molecular and chemical analyses in order to enhance our understanding of the processes governing ecosystem function.
 We also use mechanistic, spatial and statistical models to achieve spatial and temporal scaling so that results can be generalised across the broad geographic areas and time scales relevant to our diverse stakeholders.